ibm-cloud-docs/Backup/getting-started.md

 - [Installing the backup client in Linux](/docs/infrastructure/Backup?topic=Backup-InstallinLinux)
 - [Installing the backup client in Windows](/docs/infrastructure/Backup?topic=Backup-InstallinWindows)

-## Accessing the Cloud Backup Portal portal
+## Accessing the Cloud Backup Portal
 {: #accessingPortal}

 Cloud Backup Portal is used to interact with the {{site.data.keyword.backup_notm}} service that is offered by {{site.data.keyword.cloud}}.
 The Portal is a browser-based client that runs on the {{site.data.keyword.cloud}} private network and allows full control of any {{site.data.keyword.backup_notm}} service, including configuration and restores.